CrazyForks/fastc/README.md

 # Key features
-- **Focused on limited-memory CPU execution:** Use efficient distilled models such as [`deepset/tinyroberta-6l-768d`](https://huggingface.co/deepset/tinyroberta-6l-768d) for embedding generation.
+- **Suitable for limited-memory CPU execution:** Use efficient distilled models such as [`deepset/tinyroberta-6l-768d`](https://huggingface.co/deepset/tinyroberta-6l-768d) for embedding generation.
 - **Cosine Similarity and Logistic Regression Classification:** Bypass the need for fine-tuning by utilizing LLM embeddings to efficiently categorize texts using either cosine similarity with class centroids or logistic regression.
 - **Efficient Parallel Execution:** Run hundreds of classifiers concurrently with minimal overhead by sharing the same model for embedding generation.